Lumi-supercomputer/lumi-userguide/docs/software/guides/paraview.md

     ```

     Contrary to what this message seems to indicate, it is not a version
     mismatch problem.
-The problem is that the hostname is not fully qualified
+The problem is that the host name is not fully qualified
     domain name (FQDN) of the login node.
 A workaround is to use a FQDN of the
     login node instead of `uanXX` when creating the SSH tunnel.
 The FQDN can be
     obtained with the `hostname -A` command.
 For example, for a server running